FarmRadioHangar/uliza-core-apis/auth0/clients/php-web/README.md

 ## Prerequisites

 Before starting, make sure you have `composer` and `php` installed.

-Install the dependencies.
+Next, install the dependencies.

 ```bash
 composer install